 - A. Each teacher shall be entitled to two (2) days of personal business leave each year of this Agreement, which days shall not be cumulative.
 If the request is not received before three (3) days, specific reasons must be given, and the decision shall be at the discretion of the Superintendent. - B. No teacher will receive compensation nor take a personal business day the day before and/or the day after a holiday or vacation period, unless specifically agreed upon by the Superintendent in advance or the request is for attending a child's school activity.
-Any request to attend a child's school activity will be done no less

-Superintendent.

-- C. The teacher shall notify the principal at least three (3) days in advance of his/her intention to use a personal business day, except for an emergency, and then complete the form relating to the personal business day for the principal's signature before compensation will be given for the day involved. - D. No teacher will use less than one-half (1/2) day of the personal business day at any one circumstance. - E. Any unused personal business days will be rolled over as sick days.
+Any request to attend a child's school activity will be done no less than two (2) days before the day of the absence and will be taken in 1⁄2 day increments.
+This leave will be capped at six (6) employees unless waived by the Superintendent. - C. The teacher shall notify the principal at least three (3) days in advance of his/her intention to use a personal business day, except for an emergency, and then complete the form relating to the personal business day for the principal's signature before compensation will be given for the day involved. - D. No teacher will utilize less than one-half (1/2) day of the personal business day at any one circumstance. - E. Any unused personal business days will be rolled over as sick days.